-To broaden their pediatric psychology expertise fellows may select minor rotations from the following list of clinics with embedded pediatric psychologists.
-Time commitments will vary, but usually a minor rotation will require 1 day per week for the full year or 2 days per week for half of the year.
+To broaden their paediatric psychology expertise fellows may select minor rotations from the following list of clinics with embedded paediatric psychologists.
 Options for minor rotations include:

 - Ehlers-Danlos Clinic

 - Oncology Clinics

 - Inflammatory Bowel Disease Clinic

 - Transplant and Regenerative Medicine

 - A program of research, likely within one of the major or minor rotations listed above, but could include other clinics within the hospital

+- A contribution to one of Sick Kids' in-house or community initiatives with a focus on equity, inclusion, and social justice.
+Options will vary from year to year, but may include experiences with interprofessional education within the hospital, contributing to community health care in areas of need, or others areas of social paediatrics.

 Opportunities for training within the hospital are numerous and exciting.
 Fellows are often excited about the chance to participate in an interesting clinic or learn from experienced staff.
 To allow fellows the chance to explore some of these opportunities, fellows may opt to engage in some exposure experiences.
-Exposures are less time intensive than minor rotations, and are intended to offer the fellow some familiarity with a given clinic, an improved understanding of an issue within pediatrics, or provide some training in a given assessment or therapeutic modality.
+Exposures are less time intensive than minor rotations, and are intended to offer the fellow some familiarity with a given clinic, an improved understanding of an issue within paediatrics, or provide some training in a given assessment or therapeutic modality.
 Exposure opportunities vary from year to year, but could include:

-- A more narrow exposure to one of the rotations listed above, - Participation in a group intervention in a given clinic such as a mindfulness group or a parent education group, - Engagement in the Family Therapy Training Program run by social work staff in the Consultation-Liaison Psychiatry Program
+- A more narrow exposure to one of the rotations listed above, - Participation in a group intervention in a given clinic such as a mindfulness group or a parent education group, - Engagement in a therapy training program run by staff in any of the above departments for various trainees